 Shame Based Identifications:

-Reacting to the underlying distress of shame, can also develop pride-based counter-identifications.
-A large part of what we take to be our identity consists of these shame-based and pride-based counter identifications.
-The more energy individuals invest in pride-based counter-identifications, the more strongly the underlying shame-based identifications are reinforced.
-As we challenge the pride-based counter-identifications, we can also see the shame is just as unreal as the prideful self-image you have tried to maintain.
+Responding to the deep discomfort of shame can lead to the formation of pride-based counter-identifications.
+Much of what we consider our identity is made up of these shame-based and pride-based counter-identifications.
+The more effort people put into pride-based counter-identifications, the more the underlying shame-based identifications are strengthened.
+By questioning the pride-based counter-identifications, we can recognize that the shame is just as illusory as the prideful self-image you have attempted to uphold.

 Shame-Based identifications | Pride Based Counter Identifications |